datajerk/gamenotes/pokept/README.md

 ### Non-cheating QoL Features

-Sorting items, listing the Pokédex, Listing Boxes (and organizing _mon_), and renaming _mon_ are the principal QoL features of this tool I used.
-Other non-cheating QoL features: trainer and rival name changing, gender change, and signature read/write.
+Sorting items, listing the Pokédex, listing Boxes (and organizing _mon_), and renaming _mon_ are the principal QoL features of this tool I used.
+Other non-cheating QoL features: trainer and rival name changing, gender change, and trainer card signature read/write.

 **Pokédex**